chafey/dicomweb-update-spec/README.md

     - A: Yes, see the [Metadata Update/PATCH APIs](docs/metadata-update.md)

 - Q: Why did you break out patient attributes separate from study attributes?
     - A: One of the most common update operation is to synchronize patient level attributes with an external system (EHR/RIS).
-The patients endpoint allows this change to be atomically for all studies associated with a single patient
+The patients endpoint allows this change to be atomically for all studies associated with a single patient.
+Since a patient could have 100's of studies, it is more efficient to have one operation that updates all studies for a patient than requiring the client to make calls for each study.
+It also ensures consistency of patient data between all of the patients studies

 ## TODO